Summer Assignments

 You need to use actual book copies of the novels.
 You may check out the two novels prior to the end of the school year in the EPHS Library OR purchase your own copies at a local bookstore or online.
 You may choose any edition of these novels.

-NOTE: DUE DATES FOR BOTH SEMESTERS--TURNING IN THE SUMMER READING ASSIGNMENTS:
+DUE DATES AND HOW TO TURN IN THE SUMMER READING ASSIGNMENTS:

-Regardless if your AP Lit course runs first or second semester, the following assignments are due the first Friday of your assigned class.
-First semester deadline - September 9, 2022.
-Second semester deadline - February 3, 2023.
+Regardless if your AP Lit course runs first or second semester, the following assignments are due the FIRST FRIDAY of your assigned class.

 - REQUIRED NOVEL FOR ALL: Tale of Two Cities by Charles Dickens